Adamcake/Bolt/README.md

 Place your entire CEF binary distribution folder inside the `cef` directory with the name "dist", or create a symbolic link with the same effect.

-The build system requires Python to be installed and its Pillow/PIL package to be available.
-Note that Python is not needed to run Bolt, it's required for the build system only.

 If building on Linux, install the following dependencies:
 - X11 development libraries (`libX11-devel` or `libx11-dev` on most package managers)
 - xcb development libraries (`libxcb-devel` or `libxcb1-dev` on most package managers)